daveeS987/201-reading-notes/class-08.md

   - absolute positioning - position element in relationship to containing element. taken out of normal flow, does not affect position of surrounding elements, it will move as user scroll up and down the page
   - fixed positioning - positions the element in relation to the browser window.
 Does not move when user scrolls up or down
   - floating elements - element that is out of normal flow and can be positined far right or left.
 Floated elements become a block-level element around which other content can flow
-- Parents of floated elements problem/solution: if containing elements only have floated elements, the browser will treat it as if its 0 pixels tall. solution:
+- Parents of floated elements problem/solution: if containing elements only have floated elements, the browser will treat it as if its 0 pixels tall. solution: css property
   ```
   overflow: auto;
   width: 100%;